GrinonBarrett/Taksidos/Core Rules/Creatures/Gladekin.md

 **Gladekin Rangers**: Gladekin rangers have additional training in weapons.
 Their normal weapon proficiencies are supplemented by proficiency in bows, clubs, spears, pikes, javelins, brusgiata, and slings.

 **Gladekin Wardens**: Keepers of the wood.
 Wardens are capable of performing magic.
-They typically know the following spells: _Expulsion Sphere_, _Green Ward_, _Thornvalder_, _Oakvalder_, and two more spells.
+They typically know the following spells: _Aldervalder_, _Expulsion Sphere_, _Green Ward_, _Thornvalder_, and two more spells.
 They are also proficient with bows, brusgiata, and clubs in addition to their normal proficiencies.

-###### Create the Oakvalder spell.
-Will be a nature spirit which can be used to potentially heal a creature as a reaction or be used to impose disavantage on an attack by an elemenal, fey, sylvan

 --------